Furness General Hospital scandal: CQC investigations

-On 13 September, several national newspapers reported that race played a role in the hospital's wrongdoings after it was revealed 83 percent of serious incidents at FGH in 2008 involved ethnic minorities, while only 2 percent of Barrow's population is non-white.
-Cumbria Constabulary have however refused to pursue the racial angle of the crime.
+On 13 September, several national newspapers reported that the race of the children involved played a role in the hospital's wrongdoings after it was revealed 83 percent of serious incidents at FGH in 2008 involved ethnic minorities, while only 2 percent of Barrow's population was non-white.
+In September 2011, a spokeswoman for Cumbria Constabulary stated that it was "too early to say" whether race had played a part in the rate of incidents, but that the investigation had not ruled it out as a factor.

 Other bodies involved in the investigation include health watchdog, the Care Quality Commission and the Nursing and Midwifery Council.
 A report by the CQC threatened to close the maternity ward at FGH by 21 November 2011 if major changes were not implemented.
 The NMC identified 19 areas requiring urgent improvement, including governance, risk management, collaborative working and leadership.

 In late October 2011, during the height of the investigation, leaked figures revealed that FGH had the worst mortality rate of any hospital in England.
 The mortality ratio for the University Hospitals of Morecambe Bay NHS Trust (which also runs hospitals in Lancaster and Kendal) stood at 124, significantly higher than national average.
 It is suspected that up to 16 babies and two mothers died at FGH due to poor care with over 30 claims for compensation; despite this Cumbria police narrowed their investigation in 2013 to focus on the death of just one child and decided not to prosecute over any of the other deaths.